FAQs

 How can I not respond to His everlasting love with total loyalty and obedience?
 He is my greatest love and my highest king, my good shepherd.
 I will follow Him no matter where He takes me.
 He has taken me down into dark valleys of mental illness—and I can promise you that He is good, even there.

 What does your husband think of all this?
-How does having DID affect your marriage?

 As soon as I began to suspect I had it, my husband immediately recognized how much DID explains my life.
 He supports me and treats all alters equally, and has done a good job growing alongside me and learning how my system functions (though he personally finds keeping track of different alters challenging).
 I’m so thankful for the way he understands how my brain works, advocates for me, and stands beside me in this journey.